 Richard M. Myers, Ph.D. is the President, Director and Investigator at the HudsonAlpha Institute for Biotechnology in Huntsville, AL. He received his B.S. in Biochemistry from the University of Alabama Tuscaloosa and his Ph.D. in Biochemistry from the University of California at Berkeley.
 He performed his postdoctoral work at Harvard University.
 He previously held the positions Chair of the Department of Genetics at Stanford University and Director of the Stanford Human Genome Center.
 His research is focused on human genetics and genomics.
 He has received several awards, including the Pritzker Award, and he has served on numerous advisory panels and editorial boards.

 Alan Schatzberg, M.D. is the Site Director at Stanford University.
 He received his M.D. from New York University.
 He did his residency in psychiatry at the Massachusetts Mental Health Center.
 After serving in the US Air Force, he joined the staff at McLean Hospital and the Faculty of Harvard Medical School.
 He then moved to Stanford to become the Chair of the Department of Psychiatry and Behavioral Sciences.
 He is Past President of the American College of Neuropsychopharmacology, the Society of Biological Psychiatry and the American Psychiatric Association.
-He has received numerous awards, including the Research Award from the American Psychiatric Association, the Falcone Award from NARSAD, the Distinguished Service in Psychiatry Award from the American College of Psychiatrists, etc. He is also a member of the Institute of Medicine of the National Academy of Sciences.
+He has received numerous awards, including the Research Award from the American Psychiatric Association, the Falcone Award from NARSAD, the Distinguished Service in Psychiatry Award from the American College of Psychiatrists, the 2017 ACNP Julius Axelrod Mentorship Award, the 2018 Judd Marmor Award for Biopsychosocial Research from the American Psychiatric Association, and the Outstanding Achievement Award from the American Psychiatric Association.
+He is also a member of the Institute of Medicine of the National Academy of Sciences.